sxsw/rfm/README.md

 ### Choice of XML parsers

 Ginjo-rfm 2.0 uses ActiveSupport's XmlMini parsing interface, which has built-in support for LibXML, Nokogiri, and REXML.
-Additionally, ginjo-rfm includes a module for Hpricot parsing.
+Additionally, ginjo-rfm includes a module for Ox and Hpricot parsing.
 You can specifiy which parser to use or load them all and let Rfm decide.

 	  Rfm.config :parser => :libxml